Sbozzolo/NewRap2D/README.md

 We focus on 2D systems because we can be optimized for higher efficiency (given that we can solve analytically 2D systems of equations in constant time).
-However, the code can easily be generalized implementing Cramer's rule to solve for the generic system of equation.
+However, the code can easily be generalized implementing Cramer's rule to solve for generic systems of equation.